Bibhuti-Bhusan-Panda/World-Bank-Debt-A-Data-Driven-Analysis/README.md

 5. Russian Federation

 ### 4. What is the average debt amount across different debt categories?
-[cite_start]The analysis shows that the "Principal repayments on external debt, long-term (AMT, current US$)" indicator has the highest average debt value, indicating large repayment sums across countries[cite: 3].
+The analysis shows that the "Principal repayments on external debt, long-term (AMT, current US$)" indicator has the highest average debt value, indicating large repayment sums across countries[cite: 3].

 ### 5. What is the highest principal repayment amount?
-[cite_start]The highest single record for principal repayments belongs to *China* for the indicator "Principal repayments on external debt, long-term (AMT, current US$)"[cite: 3].
+The highest single record for principal repayments belongs to *China* for the indicator "Principal repayments on external debt, long-term (AMT, current US$)"[cite: 3].

 ### 6. What are the most common debt indicators?
-[cite_start]The most frequently occurring indicators in the dataset relate to principal repayments, interest payments, and disbursements from various creditor types (bilateral, multilateral, etc.)[cite: 3].
+The most frequently occurring indicators in the dataset relate to principal repayments, interest payments, and disbursements from various creditor types (bilateral, multilateral, etc.)[cite: 3].
 This suggests the data is comprehensive in tracking the full lifecycle of debt.

 ## Tools Used
 * *SQL*: The primary language used for data querying, aggregation, and analysis.